csauer42/rover/README.md

 Powered by 7 AA NiMH batteries providing 8.4 volts to DC motors via L293 H-bridge and 5 volts to the rest of the circuit using a LM2575T-5.0 1A switching regulator.

-Code:

-avr/
+## Repository Contents

+### avr

 Atmel Studio 7 project for ATMega328P motor control code.
-Converts serial message to motor control values on PWM pins, reads battery voltage with ADC pin.
+Converts serial message to motor control values on PWM pins.
+Also reads battery voltage with ADC pin.

-controller/
+### controller

 Python application for converting gamepad input to 4 integer values, trasmitted over ZeroMQ REQ/REP socket to Raspberry Pi.
 Display raw h.264 feed from Pi and battery voltage from AVR.

-rpi/
+### rpi

-1) ZeroMQ<->UART interface, converts 4-integer values to 11-byte UART command w/ CRC, replies
+1. ZeroMQ<->UART interface, converts 4-integer values to 11-byte UART command w/ CRC, replies
 with voltage.
-2) raspivid piped to netcat for raw h.264 video stream using hardware encoder
+2. raspivid piped to netcat for raw h.264 video stream using hardware encoder

+### schematics

-Electrical schematics made with gEDA.
+Electrical schematics and pcb layout files made with gEDA.

-Dependencies:
+## Dependencies:
+* python3
+* python3-evdev
+* ZeroMQ
-python, evdev, ZeroMQ, avr-libc
+* avr-libc